 It is true that communication about money can be difficult for couples, but it doesn’t mean that you should ignore it.
 If you are not sure where to start, maybe you can draft your own point of view first before you talk with your partner.

 State it clearly what you want to discuss, no blaming, no pointing finger.
 You just need to share your thought and your worries about your financial management.
-Once you know how to this, you will have a better discussion on each other’s finances, habits, goals, and anxieties.
+Once you know how to do this, you will have a better discussion on each other’s finances, habits, goals, and anxieties.

 Money can tear your relationship apart, but it is also can be used to heal the relationship.
 Below are a few more ways on how to manage money issues in relationships.